Hoffman Estates office only.

 Endocrine Surgery

-Our doctors at Suburban Surgical Care Specialists/Kane Center are highly experienced at performing endocrine surgery utilizing radio-guided imaging technology.
-This advanced technique allows our surgeons to operate through tiny incisions in the neck while effectively treating disorders with the utmost precision.
-Most procedures are performed under general anesthesia.
-The most common procedures performed by our team include the following:
+Our doctors at Suburban Surgical Care Specialists/Kane Center are highly experienced at performing endocrine surgery utilizing various radiologic imaging technologies, both laparoscopically (camera-assisted) and robotically (assisted by mechanical arms).
+These advanced techniques allow our surgeons to operate through tiny incisions in the neck or abdomen, which produce smaller scars with less pain and recovery time, while effectively treating disorders with the utmost precision.
+Most endocrine procedures are performed under general anesthesia.

 Thyroid Resection

 Thyroid resection is commonly performed to remove abnormal nodules and other abnormalities of the thyroid.
 This gland is located in the neck and is responsible for controlling most of the body’s metabolic activity.
 When the thyroid develops an abnormality, this can have a significant influence throughout the body.
 Thyroid nodules can either be filled with fluid or a solid material, and are most commonly benign.
-Even if they are not harmful, however, these can lead to thyroid hyperactivity, causing excess hormone production and the need for thyroid resection.
+Even if they are not harmful, however, these can lead to thyroid hyperactivity, causing excess hormone production and the need for thyroid surgery.
 When these nodules are malignant (cancerous), they will need to be removed, and the surrounding areas will also need to be tested.
 Depending on the severity of the case, a full or partial removal of the thyroid may be necessary.

 Parathyroid Surgery